 Your support for these measures brings us closer to addressing the root causes of violence and forced displacement by ending the occupation and working towards a future in which all Palestinians and Israelis live in peace and freedom.
 Thank you.

-3. AMPLIFY ON SOCIAL MEDIA
+2. AMPLIFY ON SOCIAL MEDIA

-Share this message with national leaders on social media!
+Share this message with national leaders on social media.
 See below for sample social media posts:

-- @POTUS: U.S. military assistance to Israel contributes to the suffering and death of civilians in Gaza.
-I urge you to call on all parties to abide by the laws of war, secure the release of hostages, and protect civilian life.
+- @legislator: As children die hungry in Gaza, you have a moral obligation to call on all parties to abide by the laws of war and protect civilian life.

-4. SUPPORT CWS’ PRESENCE IN PALESTINE
+3. SUPPORT CWS’ PRESENCE IN PALESTINE

 In partnership with U.S. national churches, Church World Service supports the Ecumenical Accompaniment Programme in Palestine and Israel (EAPPI), a program of the World Council of Churches.
 EAPPI contributes to an end of the occupation and encourages a just and peaceful resolution in accordance with international law and UN resolutions.